Oscar Werner Tiegs: Adult life

 On 14 August 1926, Oscar Tiegs married Ethel Mary Hamilton, a telephonist, at the Presbyterian Church in the Melbourne suburb of Hawthorn.

 Tiegs was known to form lasting friendships, even from relatively brief associations.
 For example, colleagues he met only once while on a trip to Europe in 1928, had fond memories of him.
 He was known as Sandy Tiegs to his friends and colleagues.

-He was godfather to David, the son of his mentor and colleague, Professor Thorburn Robertson.
+He was godfather to David, the son of his mentor and colleague, Professor Brailsford Robertson.

 Tiegs was always interested in learning and research, and was known to find administration and committee work distasteful.
 This would appear to be at odds with his being a Councillor, and Chair of the Library Committee, for The Royal Society of Victoria.

 As head of the Melbourne University's Department of Zoology, he encouraged research and empowered his staff to set their own courses of activity with a directed freedom that nurtured world class research.
 He tended not to be interested in the research of others unless it was closely aligned with his own, yet was proud of his staff and was keen to show visitors what his staff were doing.

 He lectured without notes, mainly to first year students, to whom he gave a solid background in elementary zoology and comparative morphology, in a manner which was considered a model of presentation and clarity.
 He gave special lectures on arthropod evolution and the vertebrate nervous system to senior students.
 However, Oscar Tiegs' involvement in imparting knowledge started much earlier than his time at the University of Melbourne, he being a student demonstrator (Note: Oscar Tiegs was paid 5 shillings per hour to a maximum of 60 pounds for the year.)
 (Note: Letter from University of Queensland Registrar to Oscar Werner Tiegs dated 1918-03-26; Basser Library, Australian Academy of Science, Manuscript Collection, MS076/76/1/5) in biology at the University of Queensland in 1918.